-Our course materials consist of computer-based training software ATPdigital, live and recorded webinars with our experienced instructors, and a free subscription to our question bank, BGSonline – all with the aim of helping you to pass your ATPL exams first time.
+Our course materials consist of computer-based training software ATPdigital, recorded webinars with our experienced instructors, and a free subscription to our question bank, BGSonline – all with the aim of helping you to pass your ATPL exams first time.

 Once you have enrolled on the BGS course you will be sent an email containing your login details and download links for ATPdigital and BGSonline, either directly from us or by your school.
 When you have downloaded ATPdigital on your device(s), start studying the first module.

 The syllabus for the ATPL exams is set out by EASA here in a spreadsheet with a tab for each subject.
 The subjects are numbered and named, for instance, subject 022 is ‘Aircraft General Knowledge – Instrumentation’, often abbreviated to just ‘Instrumentation’ or ‘Instruments’.

 Within each subject the syllabus is broken down by topic, for instance, the second topic in Instrumentation is ‘Measurement of Air Data Parameters’ and allocated the number 022.02.
 In each topic, there are a number of ‘sub-topics’ dealing with each particular item, for instance, sub-topic 022.02.04 deals with ‘Altimeters’.
 In each sub-topic are a number of Paragraph Headings and Learning Objectives (LOs) with numerical classification down to the 5th level, for instance, 022.02.04.01.04 relates to one piece of required knowledge, the ability to “Explain the operating principles of an altimeter”.